 Huntington University is the direct successor of Hartsville College, which had been chartered in 1850 under the name of Hartsville Academy.
-Hartsville closed in June 1897 and many students transferred to the new college in Huntington.
-In 1898, the Hartsville campus was destroyed by fire.
+Hartsville closed in June 1897, and many students transferred to the new college in Huntington.
+In 1898, fire destroyed the Hartsville campus.
 The Hartsville College bell was recovered and taken to Huntington as a symbol of the close ties between the two schools.
 Today, the bell is displayed outside the RichLyn Library.